yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

-**ARIES**
+**ARIES recovery algorithm**

 1. Write-ahead logging (Steal and no-force buffer pool)
 3. Repeating history during redo
 4. Logging changes during undo

-**WAL Record**
+**WAL record**

 Log sequence number is globally unique number for each log.

-- flushedLSN - In-memory tracking of the last LSN log on disk.
+- flushedLSN - <u>In-memory</u> tracking of the last LSN log on disk.
 - pageLSN - Newest update to page.
 In every page.
-- recLSN - Oldest update to page since it was last flushed.
+- recLSN - Record which first cause a page to be dirty.
 In every page.
 - lastLSN - Latest record of a transaction.
 - MasterRecord - LSN of the latest "checkpoint".

 Before the DBMS write a page to disk, it must flush the log at least to the point where pageLSN <= flushedLSN.
-(The latest update is flushed)
+(The latest update to the page is flushed)

 **Writing WAL records**